Feastio

 His wife and seven kids are joining him on this new adventure, including daughter Emily, the Vineyard Manager, and son Cody, responsible for the artistic styling and graphic design.

-This was an appropriate name for the Jones family, given they were a blank slate regarding the Texas wine industry.
+This was an appropriate name for the Jones family, given that they were a blank slate regarding the Texas wine industry.

 Outdoor patios